TomHarrop/asw-gbs-genome-paper/md/methods.md

 All genome assemblies were assessed by size and contiguity statistics and BUSCO analysis [@simaoBUSCOAssessingGenome2015].
 Redundant contigs were removed from the combined, long read assembly with Purge Haplotigs 0b9afdf [@roachPurgeHaplotigsAllelic2018] using a low, mid and high cutoff of 60, 120 and 190, respectively.
-We used the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) with RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] to estimate the repeat content of the long read genomes.
+We attempted to use RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] from the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) to estimate the repeat content of the long read genomes, but >500M high-scoring Segment Pairs (HSPs) were identified and RepeatModeler did not finish after running for 4 weeks with 144 GB of physical RAM.

 ### Genome-based analyses, *F*~ST~, etc. etc.